jsskilton/README-Generator/README.md

 This results in the following README file:
 ![readme-screenshot](assets/images/screenshot.JPG)

+This example can be found in output/README.md within github.

 ## Credits

 This README was created by following the Good-README-Guide on git.bootcampcontent: